-A first way to solve the CHPP using a fixed-order circuit is by simulating the quantum switch in the circuit model \cite{Facchini,Colnaghi12}.
-The best simulation known requires as many gates as elements are in the shortest common supersequence of the permutations involved \cite{Facchini}.
-In the case where we have the all of the $N!$ possible permutations of $N$ gates, the total number of queries grows with $\mathcal{O}(N^2)$, although it can be lower if we need only $p<N!$ different orders.
-In general, the total number of queries depends on both $p$ and $N$, and also on the specific set of permutations.
+In order to assess the query advantage of the quantum switch against its fixed-order simulation, we have to find the length of the corresponding SCS, which will be equal to the total number of queries.
+However, the problem of finding a SCS has been proved to be NP-complete \cite{Raiha} and some approximate algorithms have been reported in the literature (for further details see Ref. \cite{Ning}).
+In the case of the SCS containing all the $N!$ permutations of $N$ elements, its length grows with $\mathcal{O}(N^2)$ \cite{Facchini} and an upper bound is set by the length of the Koutas-Hu supersequence \cite{Koutas}.
+In this work, we deal with a broader scenario considering $p\leq N!$ permutations, hence the SCS may be shorter.
+To find it, we proceed by numerical exhaustive search, i.e., we list and sort by length all the sequences shorter than the Koutas-Hu supersequence and for each one we decide if it contains or not the desired set of permutations; the search halts when the first supersequence is found and its length is recorded.
+In this fashion, we explored the cases $N=3$ and $N=4$ with varying $p$, confirming that the total number of queries depends on both $N$ and $p$, and also on the specific set of permutations.
 For example, simulating a $(3,4)$-\texttt{switch} demands 5 or 6 gate uses, which depends on the set of chosen permutations, with an average of 5.4 queries (see Fig. \ref{fig:Combinations}).
 For the case of the $(3,3!)$-\texttt{switch}, 7 calls to the gates are required.
 Similarly, simulating a $(4,4)$-\texttt{switch} requires a number of gate uses in a range from 6 to 9, with an average of 7.43, while simulating all the permutations of 4 gates demands 12 queries.